What to expect

 For track and trace, you will be asked to leave contact details, or use the QR code on the poster.

 Please use hand sanitiser in the entrance.
 You will be directed to a seat to enable appropriate social distancing.
 We have a balcony for those who are able to manage the stairs.
+We have made a greater number of pews available.

 The service will begin with short notices about the events of the church and then our pastor, Mike Plant will lead the service.
 He will announce when to stand or sit, we stand for hymns and when to join in with either saying the Lord's Prayer together or reading a portion of God's word together.
 There is no obligation to join in with these, you are welcome to just listen.